soraschools/full-stack-challenge/README.md

 - skill_id === 4 => Faculty member 'Michael Granado'
 - skill_id === 6 => Student 'Max Stirner'

+### Bonus, the *Chef Kiss*

+If possible, we would like to have your personal touch on the project.
+This could be anything: an extra feature that makes the product better, a fantastic design element not specified in the challenge...
+This is an optional task that would help us assess your creativity and ownership over the stuff you will be developing.

 ### Judging Criteria

-We'll be examining the app's logic as well as its design and user experience.
+We'll be examining the app's logic, database architecture, its design and user experience.
 We expect the app to be reactive to different screen sizes.
-Imagine that your small app is going to production tommorrow!
-Although it's outside of the scope of this challenge, expect further questions about potential database desing.
+Imagine that your small app is going to production tomorrow!

 ### Getting Started